Juspreet Singh Walia: Celebrity and Event Manager

 Over the years, Juspreet has helped the company organise 200+ events featuring performances by celebrities such as Kareena Kapoor, Salman Khan, Shahrukh Khan, Rahul Dravid, Lata Mangeshkar and A.R.
 Rehman.
 In addition, the company represents several celebrities from the Indian entertainment industry, including some exclusively - like Lara Dutta and Manasi Scott.

-In 2016, he founded a company aimed to build a global community for like minded people called YogaFoodLove and The Gratitude Company, both funded by his investment fund Gratitude Fund, LLC.
+In 2016, he founded a company aimed to build a global community for like minded people called YogaFoodLove and The Gratitude Company.

 Jus is also a restaurateur and owner of a speakeasy bar - Please Don't Tell (PDT) and a QSR, The Roll Company (TRC), both located in Mumbai.